 The good news is that you do not have to do extreme exercise to gain the benefits of hypertension treatment at home.
 Increasing aerobic activity through walking, biking, swimming, or even yard and house work can lead to increased heart strength.
 The stronger your heart, the less effort it needs to pump blood.
 This decreases the pressure on your arteries and lowers your blood pressure, making exercise one of the best ways to treat hypertension without medication.

 For most people, it will take about three months to see change in your blood pressure numbers when trying this type of alternative treatment for hypertension.
 Continued activity is the key as the improved blood pressure will only remain as long as you keep active.
 Sometimes you just need a PT for a few sessions to start you on your path to safe exercise and then you can continue the plan of care on your own after you have been discharged.

 Looking for a physical therapist to help you treat hypertension without medication?
 Using the BetterPT website or app, you can find a PT near you that can prescribe an exercise and treatment plan for hypertension therapy.
-Make an appointment with qualified clinics like Reddy Care Physical Therapy and take control of your treatment today.
+Make an appointment with qualified physical therapy clinics and take control of your treatment today.

 The therapists at Reddy-Care PT are equipped with the knowledge and skills necessary to provide the highest quality of physical therapy treatment to all kinds of patients.
 Reddy-Care PT has specialists in the fields of neurology, pediatrics, orthopedics, sports, women’s health and much more.